tgherzog/apidocs/API_SDMX_User_Guide_V1.md

 * *URL Parameter:*

-    + Dataset id: Dataset id, "WDI"
+    + Dataset id: Dataset id, for example, "WDI"

     + Freq:  The possible value for frequency is "A".
 If no value is specified, it is considered as all frequencies.

     + Series: Series code.
-Refer WDI DSD for list of series name and code
+Refer WDI DSD for list of series names and codes.

-    + Country: ISO Country code
+    + Country: ISO Country code.

-    + StartPeriod: This is a year parameter and can have the value from 1960 onwards.
-If ignored, data for available years will be returned.
+    + StartPeriod: This is a year parameter and can have values from 1960 onwards.
+If ignored, data for all available years will be returned.

-    + EndPeriod: This is a year parameter and can have the value from 1960 onwards.
-If ignored, the data available from the start period to the latest available years will be returned.
+    + EndPeriod: This is a year parameter and can have values from 1960 onwards.
+If ignored, all data available from the start period to the latest available years will be returned.

 * *Response Format:*